 Instructions

-- To brown the butter: place the unsalted butter in a saucepan over low heat and let it cook until small brown flakes form.
+- To brown the butter: place the unsalted butter (1 cup/226g) in a saucepan over low heat and let it cook until small brown flakes form.
 You will want to stir or swirl the pan frequently to keep it from burning.
 The butter will foam and bubble up along the process, just keep stirring/swirling and move the foam aside from time to time to check the color.
 The butter will turn an amber/brown color and will smell nutty and toasted when it’s ready {about 7-10 minutes}.
-Pour melted butter and all the browned bits into a heat proof bowl to cool and solidify back to room temperature {about 1 hour}***.
+Pour melted butter and all the browned bits into a heat proof bowl to cool and solidify back to room temperature {about 1-2 hours}***.

-- To make the cookies: In a medium to large bowl, whisk together the flour, both oats, cinnamon, espresso powder, baking soda and kosher salt.
+- To make the oatmeal cookies: In a medium to large bowl, whisk together the flour (1 ½ cups/188g), both oats (1 cup old fashioned oats/80g) and 1 ½ cups quick oats/160g), cinnamon (1 teaspoon), espresso powder (4 teaspoons) and baking soda (1 teaspoon).
 Set aside.

 - With the mixer on low, add the flour and oat mixture in three additions, scraping up and down the bowl before the last amount is added.
 Blend until just a few streaks of flour remain.